mahta73/Operating-System/README.md

 The core ideas in operating systems protection, concurrency, virtualization, resource allocation, and reliable storage are widely used throughout computer science.

-Anyone trying to build resilient, secure,flexible computer systems needs to have a deep grounding in these topics and to be able to apply these concepts in a variety of settings.
+Anyone trying to build resilient, secure, flexible computer systems needs to have a deep grounding in these topics and to be able to apply these concepts in a variety of settings.
 This is especially true in a modern world where nearly everything a user does is distributed, and nearly every computer is multi-core.

 Operating systems concepts are popping up in many different areas; even web browsers and cloud computing platforms have become mini-operating systems in their own right.